 - estates with high amounts of liabilities

 - Part Xs with a low percentage dividend.

-2.15 While the Part IX sample is largely random in nature, some attributes may be examined.
-For example, AFSA Regulation and Enforcement will include in its inspection sample administrations where:
+2.13 While the Part IX sample is largely random in nature, some attributes may be examined.
+For example, administrations may be selected where:

 - the fees charged are outside the normal range.